The One-Way Mirror

 ﴿فَلَهُمْ عَذَابُ جَهَنَّمَ وَلَهُمْ عَذَابُ الْحَرِيقِ﴾

-For them is the punishment of Hell, and for them is the punishment of burning.
+For them is the punishment of Hell, and the punishment of burning.

 ﴿وَهُوَ الْغَفُورُ الْوَدُودُ﴾